The Auto Trader expert verdict: ★★★★★ ★★★★★ 3.5

 How safe is it?

-The latest Civic has earned the maximum five stars in crash tests by the expert bods at Euro NCAP, but with the amount of safety equipment included as standard, that's no surprise.
+The latest Civic has earned the maximum five stars in crash tests by safety organisation Euro NCAP, but with the amount of safety equipment included as standard, that's no surprise.
 Each and every version has a vast suite of electronic driver aids that includes Autonomous Emergency Braking, Lane Departure Warning, Lane-Keep Assist, Traffic Sign Recognition, Adaptive Cruise Control and a Forward Collision Warning, and that’s on top of the usual measures you get, like the collection of airbags, the stability control, and the tyre pressure monitoring system.
 The loftier trims also add more driver aids in the form of a Blind Spot Monitor with Rear Cross Traffic Alert, and if you fit your car with the optional continuously variable automatic transmission, then with all grades, you also get a low-speed following function.

 How much equipment do I get?

 Entry-level S trim is definitely worth avoiding because it doesn’t have essential items like alloy wheels, air-conditioning, a rear wiper, or a Bluetooth phone connection.
 SE trim ticks those boxes, along with the ones for a DAB radio with USB ports, front and rear parking sensors, and steering wheel-mounted audio controls.
 SR grade is the one we’d recommend because it adds leather-covered controls, automatic wipers, privacy glass and a touch-screen infotainment system with sat-nav, and a rear parking camera.
 Sportline gives you black leather seats with red trim, while EX trim adds keyless entry, leather upholstery, an adaptive suspension system and an opening glass roof, but it takes the price rather high.
 Go for a Civic with the 1.5 engine rather than the 1.0 or the diesel, and you choose between different trim levels entirely.
 Sport trim gets most of what you get with SR trim, along with some racier styling, while Sport Plus adds a glass roof, heated front seats, keyless entry, adaptive suspension and a wireless phone charging function.
 Prestige trim also adds leather upholstery, heated rear seats and lashings of chrome on the bodywork.